 In the concrete production diagram, the process contains only one step to have concrete material that is mixing.
 Cement, water, sand and gravel which is a general name for small stones are all mixed in a rotating concrete mixer in precise proportions such as 15%, 10%, 25% and 50% respectively.

 Sample Answer 4:

 To begin with, cement is produced by combining raw materials like limestone, clay, which are processed in a tool called crusher.
 Those all items are mixed together to create a perfect blend.
 The blend, furthermore, goes into to a rotating heater.
 As it is in the rotating heater tube, heat is introduced from the end of the tube before the blend is actually dropped onto grinder.
-Then, after all systemic process, the mixture turns into some cement which is then packed into bags.
+Then, after all the systemic process, the mixture turns into some cement which is then packed into bags.

 Meanwhile, to create concrete, the main components of construction systems are gravel, cement, water, sand and a concrete mixer to blend all the materials.
 Gravel or small stone is the major and biggest component needed and accounts for 50% among all materials.
-There are, however, some other materials like sand which is mainly used and comes in the second place and is accounted halved from gravel, followed by cement and water.
+There are, however, some other materials like the sand which is mainly used and comes in the second place and is accounted halved from gravel, followed by cement and water.
 The cement accounts for 15% compared to among all materials used to construct a new real construction.
 All the material is mixed together by a concrete mixer.

-Overall, the steps of making cement are more complicated and require advanced machinery while concrete production requires mixing required components in right proportion in a simpler machine.
+Overall, the steps of making cement are more complicated and require advanced machinery while concrete production requires mixing required components in the right proportion in a simpler machine.
 While heat is required to produce cement, no heat penetration during the combination period of making concrete is required.